JakubDmochowski/GUI_WPF_PROJECT/README.md

 GUI_QT_Project
 Project to make Graphical User Interface for Library.
 Consists of editable table with filterable book entries.
 Table is stored in Library.txt file, its contents is retrieved on program execution and stored on exit.
+Code Behind and MVVM patters were used.
 Made in C# using WPF framework